dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

         }.start();
 ~~~

 The Inspire 1, Phantom 3 Professional and M100's remote controllers have buttons for capturing, recording and entering the playback mode.
 Once these buttons have been pressed, the camera status will be changed directly.
-It would be great if our application could listen to the buttons at the remote controller and could adjust the UI automatically, wouldn't it?
+Would be great if our application could listen to the buttons at the remote controller and automatically adjust the UI?

 To listen to the remote controller, we set up `DJIRemoteControllerUpdateAttitudeCallBack`.
 Add the code below to the onCreate() function, but make sure to declare the variable `mRemoteControllerUpdateAttitudeCallBack` first.